-Strategy Theme & High Priorities Proposed Actions Proposed Actions Level Outcome 11.
+Strategy Theme & High Level Outcome Priorities Proposed Actions 9.
 We will consider the expansion of the "Housing First" model into rural areas where suitable accommodation is available and a need has been identified.
-12. We will communicate homelessness prevention advice and funding support through our Rural Residents' Forum, our rural publications and at rural housing information events.
-We will facilitate the delivery of community-based support programmes which promote inclusion, cohesion and create 13.
-We will continue to develop and enhance the role of the Rural Residents' Forum, ensuring that they remain relevant and representative of our rural housing communities and that they provide an mainstream consultation service for all Housing Executive strategie and policies. opportunities for those living in our rural communities.
-14. We will promote our community-based funding and support programmes within rural communities through our dedicated Rural Unit, our area-based Good Relations Officers, our Rural Residents' Forum, community events and through rural publications and digital communications.
-15. We will continue to develop and deliver the Housing Executive Rural Community Awards Competition, using the annual presentation events as an opportunity to promote a range of community-based services with rural communities. ropert Enabling the provision of affordable rural homes We enable the We will enable the provision of affordable homes which address rural housing needs; 16.
-We will undertake cyclical analysis of rural waiting lists and ensure that rural areas of unmet need are highlighted for our developing partners in the Annual Commissioning Prospectus. i i orovision of affordable homes to contribute to balanced, inclusive and sustainable rural communities.
-17. We will continue to deliver an annual programme of at least ten Rural housing need tests which is shaped by requests from rural community representatives, analysis of existing waiting lists and land availability.
-18. We will use the platform we are given at community housing information events to communicate the full range of housing support services we have to offer our rural customers.
-19. We will examine how we can engage our Community Planning partners in our rural housing need testing process, considering all new channels of communication in order to maximise our reach in rural communities.
-20. We will carry out site identification work to assist developing partners in delivering affordable housing schemes in rural areas of unmet need.
-21. We will continue to identify and assess a range of alternative options to increasing housing supply and addressing housing need in rural areas.
+10. We will communicate homelessness prevention advice and funding support through our Rural Residents' Forum, our rural publications and at rural housing information events.
+We will facilitate the delivery of community-based support programmes which promote inclusion, cohesion and create 11.
+We will continue to develop and enhance the role of the Rural Residents' Forum, ensuring that they remain relevant and representative of our rural housing communities and that they provide an mainstream consultation service for all Housing Executive strategies and policies. opportunities for those living in our rural communities.
+12. We will promote our community-based funding and support programmes within rural communities through our dedicated Rural Unit, our area-based Good Relations Officers, our Rural Residents' Forum, community events and through rural publications and digital communications.
+13. We will continue to develop and deliver the Housing Executive Rural Community Awards Competition, using the annual presentation events as an opportunity to promote a range of community-based services with rural communities.
+Enabling the provisio of affordable rural homes We enable the We will enable the provision of affordable homes which address rural housing needs; 14.
+We will undertake cyclical analysis of rural waiting lists and ensure that rural areas of unmet need are highlighted for our developing partners in the Annual Commissioning Prospectus. provision of affordable homes to contribute to balanced, inclusive and sustainable rural communities.
+2 15.
+We will continue to deliver an annual programme of at least ten Rural housing need tests which is shaped by requests from rural community representatives, analysis of existing waiting lists and land availability. communities.
+16. We will examine how we can engage our Community Planning partners in our rural housing need testing process, considering all new channels of communication in order to maximise our reach in rura communities.
+17. We will carry out site identification work to assist developing partners in delivering affordable housing schemes in rural areas of unmet need.

+addressing housing need in rural areas.

+18. We will continue to identify and assess a range of alternative options to increasing housing supply and

-Table 3: Summary of Strategic Themes, High Leve l Outcomes, Priorities & Proposed Actions
+Summary of Strategic Themes, High Leve I Outcomes, Priorities & Proposed Actions